Gardner Museum Heist —Blog

 The man that Shelley Murphy at the Boston Globe has been calling a "California screen writer," for over 30 years was neither, nor had he ever been.

-1981 mugshot of McDevitt beside a photo of him with Rick Abath in a groupshot from Abath's soundcloud page.
+1981 mugshot of McDevitt beside a photo of him with Rick Abath in a groupshot from Abath's soundcloud page

 That email was the most normal and professional thing about my engagements with Kurkjian and Robinson.

 Kurkjian and I spoke at 8 o'clock that night, just nine hours after my email to Walter Robinson.
-What I had sent Robinson was a 5100 word document with 38 links to mainstream news sources, including the the New York Times, the Boston Globe, The Economist, and the Orlando Sentinel, as well as links to some primary source documents, which were available online, and in the public domain.
+What I had sent Robinson was a five thousand word document with 38 links to mainstream news sources, including the the New York Times, the Boston Globe, The Economist, and the Orlando Sentinel, as well as links to some primary source documents, which were available online, and in the public domain.

 My report also included two pages worth of specific suggestions on investigative areas that a reporter could look into to determine if the individuals I mentioned were indeed involved.

 In my email, I made no claim to having any direct knowledge of the Gardner heist, or of ever having had any personal contact of any kind, with any of the three people I discussed in my document.
-I had no information about these individuals that was not taken from mainstream media news stories, and primary source documents I found online, with the exception of information about them, and their alleged involvement in criminal activity that had been shared with me several years before the Gardner heist had occurred.
+I had no information about these individuals that was not taken from mainstream media news stories, and primary source documents I found online, with the exception of information about them, and their alleged involvement in criminal activity, that had been shared with me several years before the Gardner heist had occurred.

 I was open to sharing this information in further detail with Kurkjian since he had the institutional backing from the Boston Globe to handle whatever challenges that investigating the story might entail.